Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 [Note: The following checklist contains heads of terms / bullet points for headline clauses to include in contracts mandating measurement of emissions, reductions, reporting.]

-a) The Supplier will measure all carbon emissions associated with its delivery of [goods/services] under this agreement [in accordance with an internationally recognised standard] approved by the principal.
+a) The Supplier will measure all greenhouse gas emissions associated with its delivery of [goods/services] under this agreement [in accordance with an internationally recognised standard] approved by the principal.

 b) The Supplier will reduce its emissions by % per year.